Trickzterrr/trickzterrr/README.md

 ![Avatar](https://cdn.discordapp.com/attachments/1293182484384579647/1538991173472092160/pony-town-_ULTRON-15__MARVEL-dance-lie-blinking-padded-4x_1.gif?ex=6a84b0b8&is=6a835f38&hm=85ec69506eb0e3e6d6c98f8389391ad3318a52e0af2cd68cc589e729e3ee489c&)

   <p align="center">
     INT: If you like any of the following media: Five Nights at Freddy's, Squid Game, Marvel Comics, MCU movies, Marvel Rivals, Fortnite, Minecraft, ROBLOX, Sonic The Hedgehog, Poppy Playtime.
-Friendly folks, non problematic people, Ultron fans, FNAF security breach fans. <br>
+Friendly folks, non problematic people, Ultron fans, FNAF security breach fans.
+Ships with characters I am using that are not problematic are no problem to me!
+Roleplayers, I don't mind as long as you're not being weird. <br>

   DNI: If you're 13 or under.
-Problematic people, Skin copiers, trvmp supporters, racists, p3dophiles, homophobes, ex friends, Ultron haters or haters of any of my yumes. <br>
+Problematic people, Skin copiers, trvmp supporters, racists, p3dophiles, homophobes, ex friends, Ultron haters or haters of any of my yumes.
+Problematic or disgusting ships! <br>

   BYI: I am an ADULT!
 If you're uncomfortable with speaking to people age 18 or over, please avoid me!
 You will see me as mainly the following skins: Ultron, Dark Voyager, Hades, Nam-gyu.
 If I am sitting alone, please feel free to c+h!!
 Whisper to interact please, im very anti social and may not respond out in the open.
 Yes I will always randomly whisper crowns to people who are using skins of media that I love!
 I will also follow on Github if they have one.
 I will always ask for permission to friend you or sit next to you!